 your fingers a spoon!

-As you can see, there isn’t much of a difference in the nutrition labels.
-One isn’t three times the calories or five times the sugar, but I thought I’d point out we all use peanut butter… we use it totally immoderately.
-That stuff can add up on our plates like free toppings at an ice cream parlor.
-I mean, c’mon, who uses only 2 measly tablespoons??
-If you’re like me and scoop peanut butter out of the jar like it’s edible gold (wait, it IS edible gold!), then that 3g of sugar from a jar of Skippy will turn into 6g or more.
+I meeeaaan, don’t we all use peanut butter totally IMmoderately??
+This creamy stuff can add up on our plates (or spoons) like free toppings at an ice cream parlor.
+Seriously, c’mon, who only eats 2 measly tablespoons??
+If you’re like me and scoop peanut butter out of the jar like it’s edible gold (edit: peanut butter IS edible gold!), then that 3g of sugar from a jar of Skippy will turn into 6g or more.
 And added sugar is unhealthy.
-I have done so much research (both academically and personally) on the risks and side effects of processed white sugar and it’s just scary.
+I have done so much research (both academically and personally) on the risks and side effects of processed white sugar and it’s just plain scary.
 I don’t want any of you consuming unnecessary sugar and getting hurt from it later on.
 I love you!
 Okay, not love love, but I do love y’all 😉